lateralblast/guige/README.md

 Rather than being directly run, the commands are wrappered and run through an execute function so that the script can be used to produce another script.

+By default the script will create an autoinstall ISO that uses DHCP, and installs packages from the ISO rather than fetching them over the network.

+The current default install options in the grub menu are:
+- ZFS on /dev/sda
+- ZFS on /dev/vda (e.g. KVM)
+- LVM on /dev/sda
+- LVM on /dev/vda (e.g. KVM)

+These can be modified via command line arguments.

+The current disk layouts are default one root partition configs, i.e. no separate var or home partitions.
+This could be changed, but in my experience testing recent cloud-init autoinstall versions/configs on Ubuntu it takes quite a bit of testing to get more complex layouts working without issue.

 Usage
 -----